MahmoudHegazi/Virtual-Piano/README.md

 You can play music using mouse or keyboard
  [S, D, F, G, H, K, L, ;]

+## Last Update
+1. added event onmousedown and onmouseup to control hover
+2. added function to play the sound with more  flexibility
+3. created to modes one for learning(slow) and second for play normal(fast)
+4. added folder base contains piano sounds with the right order (c3-e4)

 # screen shot
 <img src='app.JPG' alt='app image'>